vavenCV/dbus2mqtt/README.md

 **dbus2mqtt** is considered stable for the use-cases it has been tested against, and is actively being developed.
 Documentation is continuously being improved.

 Initial testing has focused on MPRIS integration.
-A table of tested MPRIS players and their supported methods can be found here: [home_assistant_media_player.md](https://github.com/jwnmulder/dbus2mqtt/blob/main/docs/examples/home_assistant_media_player.md)
+A table of tested MPRIS players and their supported methods can be found here: [Mediaplayer integration with Home Assistant](https://jwnmulder.github.io/dbus2mqtt/examples/home_assistant_media_player/index.md)

 ## Getting started with dbus2mqtt